 Her clients include Google, Microsoft, the World Bank, and the US State Department.

-Key topics: The Long Game – Strategic Patience, Reinventing You, Stand Out – Thought Leadership, Entrepreneurial You
+Teams usually book this speaker for The Long Game – Strategic Patience, Reinventing You, Stand Out – Thought Leadership, Entrepreneurial You.

 Book Dorie Clark via her site →